Skip to footer content

 In the resulting dialogue box, select the "Console App" .NET Project templates, then click "Next."

-Once the new project's location has been entered in the Location field, you may enter any project name you choose for the Project.
+Once you've entered the new project's location in the Location field, you can enter any project name you choose.
 Click the Next button to proceed.

-A .NET Framework can be selected using the Framework drop-down option.
+Select a .NET Framework using the Framework drop-down option.
 Here, we're using .NET 6.0, the long-term supported version.
 Then press Create.

 Get the IronXL library, which is required for the following solution.
 To do this, enter the following command into the NuGet Package Manager Console: